github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 component of GitHub API v3.
 At that point, the new Deployments API will be stable and suitable for production use.

+We hope you’ll take it for a spin and [send us your feedback][contact].

 ![](http://shipitsquirrel.github.io/images/ship%20it%20squirrel.png)

 [docs]: /v3/repos/deployments/